enricogiglio/StochasticModelforReserveEstimation/README.md

 - `reserve_function_builder()`: Main function that activates all the other sub-functions.

 # Collaboration
-These codes were developed in collaboration with @davide-f.
+These codes were developed in collaboration with @davide-f